famez/ProxyDLP/SECURITY.md

-# Security Policy for ProxyGPT
+# Security Policy for ProxyDLP

 ## Supported Versions

-ProxyGPT maintains security patches and updates for the latest stable release.
+ProxyDLP maintains security patches and updates for the latest stable release.
 Users are encouraged to stay updated to the latest version to benefit from fixes and improvements.

 ## Reporting a Vulnerability

-If you discover a security vulnerability in ProxyGPT, please report it **privately** to ensure responsible disclosure and timely mitigation.
+If you discover a security vulnerability in ProxyDLP, please report it **privately** to ensure responsible disclosure and timely mitigation.

 ### How to report